U.N. nuclear chief presses Iran on access to military base

 But experts say Arak could yield plutonium for bombs if the spent fuel is reprocessed, something Iran has said it has no intention of doing.

-Iran, a leading oil producer, says its nuclear program is entirely peaceful and aimed primarily at producing electricity.
+Iran, a leading oil producer, says its nuclear programme is entirely peaceful and aimed primarily at producing electricity.

 But its refusal to curb atomic activity which can have both civilian and military purposes and its lack of full openness with U.N. inspectors have drawn increasingly tough Western sanctions targeting its lifeblood oil exports.